Physician Assistant Studies Program FAQs

 Yes, the School of Physician Assistant Studies has been graduating successful clinicians since 1999.
 The School is fully accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) through September 2017.
 Graduates from an ARC-PA accredited program are eligible to take the national Physician Assistant certification examination.

-A Bachelor's Degree is not required, but is more competitive if obtained prior to matriculation.
+A Bachelor's Degree is not required, but is often obtained prior to matriculation.
 You can find more information here.
 The program places no preference on type or major of the degree, but an emphasis is placed on the applicant's academic record in the prerequisite courses and the sciences.
 Consideration is also given to the last 45 credits of college course work.